ubam/infrastructure/FAQ.md

 ### 3.13 Where can I find apps for Ubuntu Touch?

-In the OpenStore app.
+In the OpenStore app running on Ubuntu Touch or browse online at the [uAppExlorer](https://open.uappexplorer.com/).
 The Ubuntu Store will be closing its doors at the end of 2017 and we will be working with developers to help migrate their apps over to the OpenStore.

 ### 3.14 Is there any documentation for Ubuntu Touch?